 • Retail: this can be an easy way to choose from a range of stones and settings, but jewellers have many overheads that will increase the price of a diamond, such as rent and staffing costs.
 Retail margins can be very high, which may make it a less cost-effective option.

-• Auction: buying coloured diamonds at auction is one way to get a better deal, as goods sold at auction typically sell for a fraction of the retail price.
+• Auction: buying coloured diamonds through a reputable auction house is one way to get a better deal, as goods sold through auction typically sell for a fraction of the retail price.
 You can buy brand new jewellery as well as heirloom pieces.
-At an auction, you can also view all the lots beforehand, and even try jewellery on and compare different stones.

 First State Auctions was established in 1995 and is owned by gemmologists and diamond graders.
-Coloured diamonds in all shapes colours and sizes often feature at our auctions and we guarantee the authenticity of all our coloured diamonds and other gemstones.
-We also have LIVE online bidding at our auctions for buyers who prefer to shop via the internet, as well as high resolution imagery of every item.
+Coloured diamonds in all shapes colours and sizes often feature in our auctions and we guarantee the authenticity of all our coloured diamonds and other gemstones.
 You can buy something that’s not only beautiful, but a wonderful bargain.

 Please feel free to contact us if you would like to talk to our experienced diamond graders.